duncandc/galaxy_shapes/model_fitting/fit_1/README.md

 # Fit \#1

-Here we fit a two component model (disk and elliptical-like populations) for the 3D shapes of galaxies in luminosity bins, each fit indpendently.
+Here we fit a two component model (disk and elliptical-like populations) for the 3D shapes of galaxies in luminosity bins, each bin fit independently.

 Some assumptions are made for these fits.
-The dust extinction law for disk galaxies is assumed to be th esame for each luminosity bin.
+The dust extinction law for disk galaxies is assumed to be the same for each luminosity bin.

-The intrinsic luminosity function is fixed, and not allowed to vary.
-The opbserved luminosity function is not used in the fits.
+The intrinsic luminosity function (prior to extinction) is fixed.
+The observed luminosity function is not used in the fits.

-When fitting a luminosoity bin, it is assumed that all more luminious galaxies use the same shape model and disk fraction.
-This is not quite right, as luminious disk galaxies can "leak" into a less lumious bin via dust extiction.
+When fitting in a luminosoity bin, it is assumed that all more luminious galaxies use the same shape model and disk fraction.
+This is not quite right, as luminous disk galaxies can "leak" into a less luminous bin via dust extiction.

 ## Technical Details

 The `like.py` and `prob.py	` files store the liklihood and probability functions needed to run the MCMC.  `like.py` uses the scripts in `make_mock.py` in order to create a mock galaxy sample.
 The `priors.py` file stores the priors set on the parameters of the fit.

 ## Running The Fits